 I own a Thomas Tearle brandy warmer which I purchased while living in the UK.
 I have a current valuation from the UK Assay Office in London showing me that my item is genuine which I commissioned in person while living in the UK.

 The warmer is currently missing a rivet to the handle.
 The rivet on the back of the handle is made by Thomas Tearle but the front rivet is missing and was missing when I purchased the item.
 It would appear that the Assay office has marked the area next to that missing rivet while conducting their valuation and report.
-If I arrange for a local jeweller here in NZ to replace that missing rivet will it invalidate my documentation from the Assay Office or affect its valuation?
+If I arrange for a local jeweller here in New Zealand to replace that missing rivet, will it invalidate my documentation from the Assay Office or affect its valuation?
 Please can you advise me?